mdave/MailFromSmtp/README.md

 ## What is this?

-In OS X 10.10 (Yosemite), Apple removed a very useful feature from their
+In OS X 10.10 (Yosemite), Apple removed a useful feature from their Mail.app
-codebase: the ability to change which SMTP server you use from within the message editor.
-Since Apple is Apple, it seems unlikely they will re-add this feature.
-I therefore took it upon myself to code up a mailbundle which reimplements this, but in a "better" (and way more hacky) way.
+client: the ability to change which SMTP server you use from within the message editor.
+After some communication with Apple via their bug tracker, they claim that such a feature is not useful/required and therefore will not be re-added in future versions of Mail.app.

+Since Mail.app supports 'bundles', which can extend the functionality of the client (albeit in an unsupported manner), this project reimplements this functionality, using the SMTP servers that you have set up and an email address that is associated with each one.
+It is therefore 'better' in the sense that you don't have to select which email server you'd like to use -- MailFromSMTP will figure that out for itself.

+### Why would I want this?

-To give you background, I have a single IMAP account which aggregates all of my email.
+If you are not sure this is useful for you and your setup, this is mine: I have a single IMAP account which aggregates all of my email using fetchmail.
 I therefore want the ability to send email from multiple addresses, depending on context.

-Mail allows you to define multiple outgoing identities, by defining them as a comma separated list in the Email Address field in the account information.
+Mail.app allows you to define multiple outgoing identities, by defining them as a comma separated list in the Email Address field in the account information.
 This causes a `From:` drop-down list to appear in the message composition editor.

-This mailbundle tries to identify an SMTP server to send outgoing email by comparing it against the `From:` address you selected.
+MailFromSMTP tries to identify an SMTP server to send outgoing email by comparing it against the `From:` address you selected, and will automagically send via this server if it finds a match.
+If not, then it will use your default SMTP server.

-Please note that this was done in under 2 hours on a Friday evening, so the quality of code is quite bad.

-## Automatic signature selection
+### Bonus feature -- automatic signature selection

-Because I use this for my personal email, this bundle includes another feature.
+Because I use this for my personal email, this bundle includes another, rather unrelated feature.
 When you change the `From:` field, it will try to match a signature and automatically put this into the mail body.
-For now, to use this feature you need to modify the source.
+For now, to use this feature you need to modify the source, so I leave this as an exercise for the interested user.

 ## Requirements